-Used as oxidisers in the production of vitamin K and wax.
+Used as oxidizers in the production of vitamin K and wax.

-Used to make inorganic chromate pigments where it produces a range of light-stable colours.
+Used to make inorganic chromate pigments where it produces a range of light-stable colors.
 Some grades of chromate are used to prevent corrosion in undercoats and primers.

-Used in the production of coloured glass and ceramic glaze.
+Used in the production of colored glass and ceramic glaze.